Mass media in the United States: Online streaming

-Online streaming has made it possible to watch a wide array of video-on-demand options.
-Everything from live news and sports to classic movies to modern TV favorites outside of usual movie theaters, and from any device.
-Cable and broadband companies are having to extend offers to compete in this 655 billion dollar digital market.
+Online streaming has made it possible to watch an array of video-on-demand options from any device.
+Everything from live news, sports, classic movies, and TV favorites can be viewed from any device.
 In the early 21-century many of the most popular over-the-top video on demand streaming services launched.
+According to Pew, only 5 million American homes had high-speed internet in the year 2000.
+In only five years, viewers increased to 66 million per day, and by 2011 viewership increases to 3 billion per day.
+As a result of these large data increases, cable and broadband companies are having to extend offers to compete in this 655 billion dollar digital market.

-The a la carte style Virtual MVPDs are over-the-top live video streaming services that mirrored cable and "TV Everywhere" bundled services, priced at lower monthly rates than the packages offered by traditional pay television system operators.
-Sling TV, PlayStation Vue and fuboTV were launched in 2015.
-DirecTV Now followed in 2016. and Philo in 2017.
-New York magazine has a Vulture's streaming guide to the TV Shows and movies available for streaming on Netflix, Amazon, HBO, and Hulu.
-The term "streaming wars" was coined to discuss the new era of competition between video streaming services such as Netflix, Disney+, Apple TV+, Amazon Prime, HBO Max, Funimation, Crunchyroll, etc.
+The a la carte style Virtual MVPDs, video streaming services, initially include "TV Everywhere" services, with traditionl cable services.
+Due to the competative prices of these on-demand bundles, by 2015 services such as Sling TV, PlayStation Vue and fuboTV were launched.
+DirecTV Now followed in 2016, and Philo in 2017.
+Streaming soon became integrated into many aspects of society.
+Influencing local news, magazines, and everyday communication.
+The New York magazine began publishing Vulture's streaming guide, listing all the TV Shows and movies available on Netflix, Amazon, HBO, and Hulu.
+With the continuous fluctuations in new streaming channels the term "streaming wars" became coined to discuss the new era of competition between video streaming services such as Netflix, Disney+, Apple TV+, Amazon Prime, HBO Max, Funimation, Crunchyroll, etc.

 Broadcast and entertainment cross-ownership

-Most of the current major film studios have become part of corporate conglomerates that also include major television broadcast networks and some of the most popular news and entertainment cable television channels.
-Sony Pictures has been an exception, and Fox sold its film properties to Disney in 2019, retaining its television and radio broadcast operations.
+Most of the current major film studios have become part of corporate conglomerates, including television broadcast networks, and popular cable television channels.
+Sony Pictures has been an exception.
+Fox sold it's film properties to Disney in 2019, retaining its television and radio broadcast operations.
 All of the major entertainment companies have launched streaming services as they face competition from new media companies.
-Amazon purchased Metro-Goldwyn-Mayer, one of the "big five" studios in the Golden Age of Hollywood, in 2022.
+Amazon purchased Metro-Goldwyn-Mayer, one of the "big five" studios in 2022, the Golden Age of Hollywood.
 Comcast is also a major Internet service provider, representing a high degree of vertical integration.
+A deal for Paramount to purchase Warner Bros. is pending regulatory approval.

-This conglomeration gives owners the ability to reuse the same content between theaters, broadcast, and streaming, and to use intellectual property from media franchises they own, across businesses without worrying about licensing.
+This conglomeration gives owners the ability to reuse the same content between theaters, broadcast, and streaming.
+Allowing them to use intellectual property from media franchises they own, and dispersing it across several businesses without worrying about licensing.
 Some owners have extended their franchises into in-person theme parks and video games.
-Constantly looking for fresh source material, the major entertainment companies often compete to buy the rights to adapt books and independent films; Disney and Warner Bros.
-Discovery own the country's top two comic book publishers.
-Some media franchises are also cross-licensed, especially for streaming and theme parks.
+Major entertainment companies are constant looking for fresh sources mayerial and often compete to buy the rights to adapt books and independent films.s An example of this includes the Discovery channels content sourcing through it's ownership of the top two comic book publishers within the USA.
+Some media franchises are also cross-licensed, especially for streaming and theme parks, and the proposed acquisition of Warner Bros.
+Discovery by Paramount Skydance is pending, as of April 2026.